Towards Markov-State Holography: Histograms of transition probabilities conditioned on histories

-\emph{Convergence of histograms.---}By comparing histograms for different history length $k$, we can obtain information on the duration of \emph{local memory}.
+By comparing histograms for different history length $k$, we can obtain information on the duration of \emph{local memory}.
 Changes in the histograms upon increasing $k$ reflect the memory about the past.
-If a conditioned histogram for the transition $i\to j$ converges to a stationary distribution at some $k\ge n$, then the system only remembers up to $n$ steps in the past prior to the transition.
-The hidden microscopic paths projecting onto the states observed $k\ge n$ steps in the past thus mix in path space prior to the observed transition $i\to j$, which erases memory about the more distant past.
+If a conditioned histogram for the transition $i\to j$ converges to a stationary distribution at some $k\geqslant n$, then the system only remembers up to $n$ steps in the past prior to the transition.
+The hidden microscopic paths projecting onto the states observed $k\geqslant n$ steps in the past thus mix in path space prior to the observed transition $i\to j$, which erases memory about the more distant past.
 The convergence rate of the histograms therefore informs about the temporal extent of \emph{local memory}.

 We prove the convergence of the histograms under the assumption that there is at least one ``observable Markov state'' $\gamma$ in the network, while we do not need to know which state it is exactly.
-This is sufficient but not necessary for convergence \footnote{There are systems that violate the assumption but still yield converging histograms.}.
+This is sufficient but not necessary for convergence.
+There are systems that violate the assumption but still yield converging histograms (for an example see Appendix~\hyperref[sec:noMarkov]{H}).
 An ``observable Markov state'' $\gamma$ is an observed state corresponding to only one microscopic state (i.e., no hidden states corresponding to this observable state), satisfying the Markov property: for any integers $k\geqslant 1$ and $g\geqslant k+2$, for any future sequence $\{s_{t}\}_{k+2\leqslant t\leqslant g}$ and history sequence $\{s_{t}\}_{1\leqslant t\leqslant k}$,